Rajnath Singh refuses to sign SCO document; China, Pakistan tried to dilute India's stance on terror: Sources - BusinessToday

-Defence Minister Rajnath Singh on Wednesday refused to sign the Shanghai Cooperation Organisation (SCO) document that could have diluted India's stand against terrorism and the Pahalgam terror attack.
+Defence Minister Rajnath Singh on Wednesday refused to sign the Shanghai Cooperation Organisation (SCO) document that could have diluted India's stand against terrorism and the Pahalgam terror attack, in which 26 tourists were killed by Pakistan-trained terrorists in Jammu and Kashmir.
 This implies that there will be no joint statement from the SCO meeting, India Today reported, citing sources.

-China and Pakistan tried to divert attention from terrorism in the SCO document, but Singh maintained his ground firmly on India's position vis-a-vis terrorism, as per sources.
+The SCO chair China, and its "all-weather friend" Pakistan, tried to divert attention from terrorism in the SCO document, but Singh maintained his ground firmly on India's position vis-a-vis terrorism, as per sources.

+To add insult to the injury, the SCO statement mentioned incidents that took place in Pakistan.

+"India is not satisfied with the language of the joint document, there was no mention of the terrorist attack in Pahalgam, there was mention of the incidents that happened in Pakistan, so India refused to sign the joint declaration, and there is no joint communique either," sources told news agency ANI.

-At the summit held in China's Qingdao, Rajnath Singh came face-to-face with his Pakistani counterpart Khawaja Asif for the first time since Pahalgam attack and the subsequent Operation Sindoor.
+At the summit held in China's Qingdao, Rajnath Singh came face-to-face with his Pakistani counterpart Khawaja Asif for the first time since the Pahalgam attack and the subsequent Operation Sindoor.
 Tensions between the two leaders were evident since no pleasantries were exchanged with Asif at the meeting, sources mentioned.

 Earlier in the day, Singh called out Pakistan for using terrorism as an instrument of state policy and said that "epicentres of terrorism" are no longer safe.